Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Dolphins stats and trends

-- Miami has two wins against the spread in four games this season.
+- Thus far this season Miami has two wins against the spread.

-- Miami's games this year have hit the over on two of four set point totals (50%).
+- Miami's games this year have gone over the total in two out of four opportunities (50%).

 Home and road insights

-- At home, the Buccaneers are unbeaten ATS (1-0) as 10-point favorites or greater.
+- At home, as 10-point favorites or more, the Buccaneers are unbeaten ATS (1-0).

-- Buccaneers home games this season average 52.3 total points, 4.3 more than this outing's over/under (48).
+- Buccaneers home games this season average 52.3 total points, 4.3 more than this matchup's over/under (48).

 Powered by Data Skrive.